 - Will you have enough content to keep an active status, and also engage your audience?

-- Do you want to grow your own audience/following from the ground up, or utilize the broad reach of the College/TEES accounts?
+- Do you want to grow your own audience/following from the ground up, or use the broad reach of the College of Engineering or TEES accounts?

 - If starting from scratch sounds daunting, you can work with Engineering Communications when you have news or events to get it posted and engage the larger engineering audience where we dedicate time and effort to recruiting followers and keeping a strong content stream so that we stay in our followers feeds.